 Tapered annual allowance for higher earners

 From the tax year 2016/17 onwards, the annual allowance is tapered for high earning individuals.
 The annual allowance will be reduced if your ‘Threshold income’ and ‘Adjusted income’ exceed the limits in a year.
 For every £2 that your Adjusted Income exceeds the limit, your annual allowance is tapered down by £1.
 Your annual allowance cannot be reduced below the minimum that applies.
-The limits that apply changed for the 2020/21 year.
+The limits changed from the 2020/21 year.
 The table below shows the limits that apply.

 Table 5: Tapered annual allowance limits